 #4.
 Convert to PDF/A Format

 Conversion to PDF/A ensures that fonts are embedded and unsupported elements removed.
-PDF/A is an archival format that can solve problems with PDF text not showing in certain viewers and printers.
+This can solve problems with PDF text not showing in certain viewers and printers.
 However, keep in mind that interactive PDFs with forms or videos will be flattened or stripped out during conversion.

 #5.
 Check Layer Visibility